 Doctoral student tuition policy is aligned with the rest of the student body.
 Payment is due in full on the first official day of the semester.
 Deferred payment plans may be utilized, if desired.
 The payment dates will remain the same as the greater student body.
-International doctoral student payment poli align with regular international student policy, deposit being equal to the cost of th Continuing international doctoral students' payments will be due on the first officia e first cohort tuition and fees.
+International doctoral student payment policy (for first term students) will align with regular international student policy, deposit being equal to the cost of the first cohort tuition and fees.
+Continuing international doctoral students' payments will be due on the first official day of the semester.